An Essential Google Ads Guide for E-Commerce Beginners

 Pull & Push Marketing – Google Ads Vs. Facebook Ads

 When it comes to PPC (pay-per-click) businesses are able to choose between the largest media channels for advertising: Google Ads or Facebook Ads.
-In a nutshell, each has its advantages and both can be significant in driving traffic to your site, maximizing your reach.
+In a nutshell, each has its advantages and both can be significant in driving traffic to your site, and maximizing your reach.

 With that being said, their reach is different, with Google in the lead with a whopping 5.4 billion Google searches per day.
 With Google Ads, you’re paying to have your listing featured on Google’s SERP (search engine result page) in what is termed paid search.
 With Facebook, on the other hand, with 1.84 billion daily active users, we’re talking about paid social which also includes Facebook-owned Instagram.